dy/jz/README.md

 ## Why not [piezo](https://github.com/dy/piezo)?

 Piezo offers extra features like groups, pipes, units, ranges and extra operators.
-It might be solid niche language, but  takes time for R&D, whereas jayscript design decisions are clear.
+It might be solid niche language, but  takes time for R&D, whereas jasm design decisions are clear.

 <p align=center><a href="https://github.com/krsnzd/license/">🕉</a></p>